Alexander Bannerman

 Sir Alexander Bannerman (7 October 1788 – 30 December 1864) was a Scottish merchant, vintner, politician and British colonial governor.

 Early life

 Known as "Sandy", he was born on 7 October 1788 in Scotland.
 He was the eldest son of merchant Thomas Bannerman (1743–1820) and his wife, Jean (née Simson) Bannerman (1745–1817), who married in 1779.
 His younger brother, Thomas, was the father of Sir George Bannerman, 10th Baronet and grandfather of Sir Alexander Bannerman, 11th Baronet.

 His maternal grandfather was George Simson of Hazlehead.
 His paternal grandparents were Aberdeen merchant Alexander Bannerman and Margaret (née Burnett) Bannerman.
 His uncle was Sir Alexander Bannerman, 6th Baronet.

-Bannerman was a prominent businessman in his hometown of Aberdeen managing the family wine business as well as having a hand in trading and whaling.
+Bannerman was a prominent businessman in his hometown of Aberdeen from where he managed the family wine business.
+He also had a hand in trading and whaling.
 Bannerman served as the city's provost and in 1837, was elected dean of Marischal College, Aberdeen.